 Writers are supposed to be flawless at grammar.
 I’ll never forget when a childhood friend from school wrote to me late at night on Facebook about nine years ago, “You should really learn to improve your grammar if you consider yourself a writer.”
-Not only was it ugly, but the implication was: you’re not a writer, you only think you are.
-But I define me and my identity, not others, and especially not trolls looking to see me fail.
+Not only was it ugly, but the implication was: you’re not a writer.
+You only think you are.
+But I define myself and my identity, not others, especially trolls looking to see me fail.

 Ultimately, I’m grateful because I finally got my answer about why I was wasn’t selected.
 Now I can use Grammarly and kick my dyslexia’s ass.
 Now, I can get the writing jobs I’ve worked hard for the last 15 years.
 [I’ve yet to download Grammarly Premium.
 I can only imagine how many more errors will arise.
 C’est la vie!]

 I don’t know why I was so successful for so many years and suddenly became invisible.
 At least I know the truth and can fix it and change my bad luck.

 If you have dyslexia, the publishing industry can bind you, break you, chew you up, and spit you out.
 It can make you doubt yourself.
 Every rejection I read without explanation caused me to manifest an existential crisis of my own.
 Does my writing matter?
 Am I a writer?